simas-usas/infinite-scroll/README.md

 Made using React, TypeScript and Vite.

 To launch the project, set up a local .env file with the necessary variables provided in the example.
+Make sure you have Node.js version 17 or higher installed.
 Locally run the following command:

 ```
 npm run dev